aelfric/ncfl-livedocs/events/pf.md

 speeches, crossfires, prep, or tech time.

-Judges who have not voted by the decision deadline will be visited by a member of the tab staff, unless we are aware of the tech issues that caused a delay.
+Judges who have not voted by the decision deadline will be visited by a member of the tab staff, unless we are aware of the issues that caused a delay.
 The ballot does not disappear when the timer ends - even if you exceed the time allotted, finish the round and vote as normal!

 Remember that the decision timer is only for **points and the winner**.
-If you find yourself approaching the end of the decision time, you can submit speaker points and a decision without comments and re-visit your ballot throughout the rest of the tournament to include your comments.
+If you find yourself approaching the end of the decision time, you can submit speaker points and a decision without comments and revisit your ballot throughout the rest of the tournament to include your comments.

 ### Obligations